-- The WebUI Reference is organized to match the Uyuni WebUI.
-As you work with the WebUI, you can consult the WebUI Reference to find out more about the section you are working on.
-For help on setting up and using the WebUI, see [Installation > Webui-setup >]. - The spacecmd Reference is intended to help you work with the spacecmd command line interface.
+- The Web UI Reference is organized to match the Uyuni Web UI.
+As you work with the Web UI, you can consult the Web UI Reference to find out more about the section you are working on.
+For help on setting up and using the Web UI, see Installation-and-upgrade > Webui-setup. - The spacecmd Reference is intended to help you work with the spacecmd command line interface.
 It contains a complete list of spacecmd commands, organized alphabetically, and their correct usage. - The Command Line Tools section provides an overview of the various command line tools available in Uyuni. - The Configuration File section describes the main configuration files available in Uyuni.

-1 / 161 Uyuni 2021.08
+1/161 Uyuni 2022.04

+Chapter 1.
 WebUI Reference

+1.1.
 Home Menu